 Today nurses are vital members of the healthcare system who contribute to the maintenance and promotion of our nation's health and welfare.
 Expanding responsibilities and challenges in the healthcare field have led to opportunities which have been unavailable to nurses in the past.
 The Craigmiles School of Nursing is committed to preparing students with the attitudes, knowledge, and skills needed to meet the present and emerging healthcare demands through a holistic approach.

 Certificate in Practical Nursing Associate of Science in Nursing Degree (ASN) Bachelor of Science in Nursing Degree for RNs (RN to BSN)

-Statement of Mission and Purpose for the Craigmiles School of Nursing
+Mission of the Craigmiles School of Nursing